caseit-tech-director/caseit-web-netlify/site/content/competition/registration/_index.md

 subtitle: Register for CaseIT 2021
 description: We are now accepting applications from universities all around the world!
-Please answer a few questions so we learn more about your University and it's interest in CaseIT.
+Please answer a few questions so we learn more about your University and interest in CaseIT.
 Apply today so your university can compete in CaseIT 2021.
 type: competition-registration
 ---
 To apply for CaseIT 2021, our applicants will have to answer the following questions: